top of page

 But, I never consciously thought about any of this until my brother came to pick me up at the office for lunch one day.
 He looked around my office and frowned - "dude, what's with all the certificates?"

-I sat back to reflect on what being so driven and educated in every domain I humanly can actually get me.
+I sat back to reflect on how being so driven and educated in every domain can both help and hinder me.

 There are so many variations of perfectionism.